DarienLibrary/website_content/content/student_services/student-services.md

 <br />

 ### Circulating Technology
-Borrow an iPad to ...
+Work on your studies using a [Tween Tab iPad Mini](/link-needed "Tween Tab") or borrow an [iPad](/link-needed "iPad").
+If you are working in the Children's Library, you may borrow a pair of headphones from the Children's Library desk.

-I don't know what technology you have which is geared towards students.
+Other [gadgets you can borrow](/link-needed "Tech you can borrow") includes a camcorder, Roku Media Player, WiFi Hotspot, Doxie Flip Scanner, LCD Projector, and Projector Screen.

 </div>
 <div class="col-md-6">

 ### TEA Room Makerspace Appointments
 We support <abbr title="Science Technology Engineering Arts Mathematics">STEAM</abbr> education with our <abbr title="Technology Engineering Arts">TEA</abbr> Room.
-Aside from [scheduled classes](/link-needed "TEA Room classes") with Children's staff, a child and their grownup may also [make an appointment](/link-needed "Schedule the TEA Room") to use the Room.
+Aside from [scheduled classes](/link-needed "TEA Room classes") with Children's staff, a child and their grownup may also [make an appointment](/page/tearoom-reserve "Reserve the TEA Room") to use the Room.
 <br />
 <br />